kushanii/jekyll-now/_posts/2020-6-4-EE-Specs.md

 <br>

-From my own experience as a reader of specs, adding the sections I listed below will drastically increase the value of your specification document.
-They all build a support structure in your document for the benefit of your reader.
+From my own experience as a reader of specs, adding the sections I listed below will greatly increase the value of your specification document.

 ### The Appendix